blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 #### From higher levels
 When cast as a first level spell, you may send your message to up to two creatures instead of one.
-The range increase to 240 feet.
+The range increases to 240 feet.

 When cast as a second level spell, you may send your message to up to three creatures instead of one, you communicate through solid objects.